Silver Springs Parks

 Our Silver Springs Community Parks

 There are two developed Park areas within the Silver Springs Community.
 The 2.01 acre Park (a.k.a.
-Parcel H) situated on the south edge of Silver Willow Lake has a small beach area, a pavilion with three 8?X4? picnic tables and a stationary grill.
-There is a volleyball sand court, a cement basketball court, a large children’s jungle gym, a public latrine, and plenty of grass area for Frisbee and hitting plastic baseballs.
-If you bring your dogs please remember to pick up after them, tie a bag or newspaper to the dog leash ready for the next use.
+Parcel H) situated on the south edge of Silver Willow Lake has a small beach area, a pavilion with three picnic tables and a stationary grill.
+There is a volleyball court, a cement basketball court, a large children’s jungle gym, a public latrine, and plenty of grass area for Frisbee and hitting plastic baseballs.
+If you bring your dogs please remember to pick up after them, tie a plastic bag to the dog leash or carry newspaper ready for the next use.
+Dog pick up stations have been installed.
 Nothing ruins a nice outing faster than fouled shoes.

 Second is the Tennis Court Park off Meadow Loop Road in the midst of Ptarmigan, Quail Meadows Townhomes, Silver Meadows, and Meadow Spring homes.
-The northeast section of this Park belongs to the Meadow Springs subdivision as indicated on the Section Map: SW quarter SE quarter Section 30- T1S R4E (Close up at : http://www.silverspringscommunity.com/wp-content/uploads/tenniscourts-swquartersequartersection-30-t1s-r-4e.bmp .
-Code for the gate lock is 153.
+The northeast section of this Park belongs to the Meadow Springs subdivision as indicated on the Section Map: SW quarter SE quarter Section 30- T1S R4E (Close up at : https://www.silverspringscommunity.com/wp-content/uploads/tenniscourts-swquartersequartersection-30-t1s-r-4e.bmp .
+Code for the tennis court gate lock as of July 2016 is 241.
 Please do not share this code with non-residents.

 Common area Parcel R , in conjunction with Parcel J, contains approximately 12 acres, located from Silver Springs NorthShore entry, runs south along Hwy 224 to the south Silver Springs entry.
 This long, narrow parcel could be developed as a dog park or running track.